You would be surprised to know how many electric motors are there in the room you are sitting in right now.

 Having learned the working of an electric motor and knowing how simple the underlying principle is, you can now build an electric motor model yourself using easily available materials at home.

 Do your kids have any questions?
-Do ask us in the comment box below.
+Contact us.